jeromefroe/asm/README.md

 16 means called with 16 bytes of arguments

 0 is stack frame size, ie how many more bytes you need past those passed as arguments

+go's AX register and friends are equivalent to the RAX register and friends in x86 assmebly